MathuxNY-73/leetcode/DynamicProgramming/README.md

 - [ ] This problem is a combinatorics problem that actually involves the Catalan sequence of numbers.
 Code an optimized solution using this sequence.
 - [X] Problem solved.

+### Partition to K equal sum subset
+The goal of this challenge is to determine if, given an array of integers, it is possible to partition this array in k subsets which sum up to the same amount.
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/partition-to-k-equal-sum-subsets/)
+As of February 17<sup>th</sup>, 2020:
+- [X] Find a first working solution.
+The first solution I found is not actually working as I consider only subsets of 2 integers only.
+Firstly, I check that the total sum of the array is itself divisible by k.
+Indeed it would not be possible to partition an array of integers if the sum of those integers is not divisible by k.
+Then I create a map mapping numbers and their occurences and then run over this map matching the integers together.
+- [ ] Submit solution.
+Got wrong answer error
+- [ ] Problem solved.